The expectations for the children include the following:

 - To be fully toilet trained

 - To be 4 years old by December 31st, 2015

 - To be free from any developmental disabilities (we do not have enough resources to provide adequate special needs education care)

 Our mission here at Abu Huraira is to provide:

 - Holistic education that incorporates Islamic and academic studies in the classroom.

 - Teach young pupils different elements of the Deen (such as pillars of Islam, pillars of Eaman, stories from the Quran, as well as learning how to perform Wudu and Salah)

 - Modeling good manners, values, and life skills for our young pupils so that they will take with them and be model citizens

 Abu Huraira Islamic School is committed to providing our pupils with a rich Islamic curriculum based on the Holy Qur’an and the Authentic Sunnah combined with an excellent Montessori education.
 This will provide our students with a holistic, well-rounded education.
 Our welcoming learning environment is designed for children to learn through exploration and hands-on experience.
-We facilitate classes that support the individual learning style of each pupil in order to allow them to learn, grow and thrive.
+We facilitate classes that support the individual learning style of each pupil in order to allow them new york jets Jersey amazon to learn, grow and thrive.
 Our vision is to create the next generation of Muslims who are well rounded, knowledgeable individuals.